-The Saanich Peninsula Primary Care Network (PCN) team is working with clinics in your community to help you find a family doctor or nurse practitioner.
-To support this work, we have launched a community-wide registry called the Health Connect Registry.
+The Saanich Peninsula Primary Care Network (PCN) team is working with local clinics to help connect people to a primary care provider, either a family doctor or nurse practitioner.
+This includes people living in the following communities:

 Once registered, you will be contacted directly when a primary care provider is available.

 In the meantime, if you are not sure what to do or need health advice now, please call 8-1-1.
 If you need to see a doctor, there are clinics in the area who offer walk-in services and an after-hours urgent care clinic for urgent primary care needs.
 You can find these using Medi-Map.

 About Primary Care Networks and the Health Connect Registry

 PCNs are community-based networks of health care professionals and clinics who plan and deliver all day-to-day health care needs of a community.
 Within these networks, teams of providers work together.
 This way, patients will receive better care, by the right person, at the right time, closer to home.

 PCNs are part of the Province's Primary and Community Care Strategy to make sure you have faster and better access to the everyday health care services.
 It will take some time for PCNs to become fully operational.
 The Province plans to have PCNs established in 70 percent of B.C. communities over the next three years.

 The Health Connect Registry is part of this strategy.
 The Registry works with communities to help match patients with a regular family doctor or nurse practitioner.
 We know that having a regular provider leads to better health for you and your family.

 Keeping information on the Health Connect Registry up to date is important.
 This will help us connect you to a family doctor or nurse practitioner.
 If you need to update information on the Health Connect Registry for yourself, your family or person in your care, please contact HealthLink BC by dialing 8-1-1, or for the deaf and hard of hearing, dialing 7-1-1.